Master Degrees in Healthcare Administration

 - Grantham University — Master of Healthcare Administration

-- Kaplan University — Master of Health Care Administration
+- Purdue University — Master of Health Care Administration

 - New England College — MSM – Healthcare Administration